-Stand up: Every day at 9:45 am sharp, squads meet in the kitchen.
-Members of the team state what they did yesterday, what they’re going to do today, whether they’re stuck, and if they need help.
-This helps everyone stay in touch with what’s happening.
-We've found these meetings useful for making small adjustments throughout the development process.
-Our former intern Erik wrote about stand up meetings at OpenClassrooms if you want to know more.
+Stand up: Every day at 9:45 a.m. sharp, squads meet in the kitchen.
+Members of the team discuss what they did the day before, what they’re going to do on that day, whether they’re stuck, and if they need help.
+This meeting helps everyone stay in touch with what’s happening and is useful for making small adjustments throughout the development process.

-Squad’s retros: Every two weeks, team members write down what they’ve found helpful or not for doing their job and what issues they expect.
+Squad retros: Every two weeks, team members write down what they’ve found helpful or not for doing their job and any issues they’re expecting.
 The squad focuses on how it interacts with each other and works together.
-This is how they continuously enhance how they work.
+It’s how they continuously enhance how they work.
 They share their feelings and look for solutions they can implement over the next two weeks.
-People keep their egos aside to avoid tensions - and it works!
-Consider this conversation that happened during one of those meetings:
+People keep their egos in check to avoid tensions - and it works!

-Chapter retros: We must maintain communication and improvement across squads.
+Chapter retros: The team must maintain communication and improvement across squads.
 In chapter retros, a specific chapter focuses on internal improvements.
-It’s often more technical than the squad’s retro, and it is a way to maintain consistency and community of practices.
+It’s often more technical than the squad retro, and it’s a way to maintain consistency and standard practices.

-1to1: Each team member has recurrent 1to1 with his/her manager.
-It is a time dedicated to talking about anything that could help the team or work environment to flourish.
-It is not a reporting meeting.
+One-to-one: Each team member has recurrent One-to-ones with their manager.
+It’s a time dedicated to talking about anything that could help the team or work environment to flourish.
+It’s not a reporting meeting.

-The Tech Team usually doesn't have impromptu meetings during the day.
-When they have other meetings, it's because they need to talk with a developer from another company to build an integration, or because they're interviewing someone who applied for a job in the team.
+The Tech team usually doesn't have impromptu meetings during the day.
+When they have other meetings, it's because they need to talk with a developer from another company to build an integration or interview someone who has applied for a job in the team.

 Automatic staging deployment